go-aah/docs/template-funcs.md

 #### Func: import

-Renders the common file from `view/common` with ViewArgs and imports into called template file.
+Renders the common file from `views/common` with ViewArgs and imports into caller template file.

 ```go
 {{ import "sidebar.html" . }}